thejohnfreeman/joplin-plugin/packages/joplin-plugin/README.md

 - Remove dependencies on `copy-webpack-plugin`, `fs-extra`, `glob`, `on-build-webpack`, `tar`, `ts-loader`, `webpack`, `webpack-cli`, `chalk`, and `yargs`.
-- Add a dependency on `joplin-plugin`.
+- Add a dependency on `@thejohnfreeman/joplin-plugin`.
 - Remove scripts for `dist`, `prepare`, and `update`.
 - Add a `build` script that is `joplin-plugin-build && joplin-plugin-pack`.